Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 When it saves money

 Homeowners sometimes buy fixtures themselves to skip contractor markup.
-This works for commodity items with clear specs — standard-size faucets, dishwashers, microwaves, lighting where you know exactly what you want.
-You can save the 10–25% markup if your contractor agrees.
+This works for commodity items with clear specs—standard-size faucets, dishwashers, microwaves, lighting where you know exactly what you want.
+You can save the typical 10–25% markup if your contractor agrees.

 When it creates problems